Many new parents experience postpartum breast engorgement when their milk comes in.

 - If you are exclusively pumping, make sure to stick to your pumping schedule, as you want to make sure to empty your breasts consistently.

-(*The lactation massager I recommend is available on amazon, but you can also get a 10% discount buying directly from LaVie with the promo code EPUMP.)
+(*The lactation massager I recommend is available on amazon, or you can also get a 10% discount buying directly from LaVie with the promo code EPUMP.)

 Engorgement and Pumping